josdejong/mathjs/docs/datatypes/matrices.md

 ## Storage types

-Math.js supports both dense matrices as well as sparse matrices.
+Math.js supports both dense matrices and sparse matrices.
 Sparse matrices are efficient for matrices largely containing zeros.
 In that case they save a lot of memory, and calculations can be much faster than for dense matrices.

 Math.js supports two type of matrices:

-- Dense matrix (`'dense'`, `default`) A regular, dense matrix, supporting multi-dimensional matrices.
+- Dense matrix (`'dense'`, `default`) A regular, dense matrix, supporting multidimensional matrices.
 This is the default matrix type.
 - Sparse matrix (`'sparse'`): A two dimensional sparse matrix implementation.

 The type of matrix can be selected when creating a matrix using the construction functions `matrix`, `diag`, `identity`, `ones`, and `zeros`.